Rob Simmons: Overview

 Simmons was a member of the House Armed Services Committee and was involved in issues concerning the district's major defense presence at the Electric Boat submarine shipyard in Groton and the nearby Naval Submarine Base New London.
-In 2005, the Base Realignment and Closure Commission (BRAC) targeted the United States Navy's New London submarine base for closure.
+In 2005, the Base Realignment and Closure Commission (BRAC) targeted the United States Navy's Groton submarine base for closure.
 Simmons led the successful fight to save the base and the BRAC removed it from its closure list on August 24, 2005.

-Simmons also served on the House Homeland Security Committee.
-While Chairman of the Subcommittee on Intelligence, Information Sharing, and Terrorism Risk Assessment, he was a strong advocate of improved intelligence-sharing between federal, state, and local authorities.
-Simmons also championed Open Source Intelligence (OSINT) on the Hill, where he was successful in inserting language into the 2006 National Defense Authorization Act which legally defined open source intelligence and required the Department of Defense to establish an OSINT program.
-He likewise spearheaded an effort to establish an open source intelligence unit at the Department of Homeland Security.
+Simmons also served on the House Homeland Security Committee as chairman of the Subcommittee on Intelligence, Information Sharing, and Terrorism Risk Assessment.
+He was a strong advocate of improved intelligence-sharing among federal, state, and local authorities.
+Simmons also championed Open Source Intelligence (OSINT) on Capital Hill, where he helped to legally define open source intelligence in the 2006 National Defense Authorization Act, requiring the Department of Defense to establish an OSINT program.
+He also spearheaded an effort to establish an open source intelligence unit at the Department of Homeland Security.